Things to do in London in 3 days

 View of London from The Shard | ©Jaanus Jagomägi

-Many people enjoy taking a sightseeing bus or walking tour to get a good overview of a city before heading out to explore on their own.
+Many people enjoy taking the City Sightseeing tour bus to get a good overview of a city before heading out to explore on their own.
 If this is you, I recommend doing it on your first day in London to get a good orientation.
+However, I will guide you step by step to visit London in 3 days in the best possible way.
+Let's get started!

 Day 1: Explore Westminster